TV Brasília: New headquarters and reformulation (2014–present)

-Visual identity
+Visual branding

 Initially the station had no logo, while it was tuned to VHF 5, because when changing channels in June 1960 the station started to use its name as a logo, but with the 6 highlighted within a screen.
-And in 1961, already on Channel 6, he won a version of the Indian TV Tupi differentiated from other affiliates, but in 1962 he started to follow the aesthetic standard of SP.
+In 1961, already on Channel 6, the station had a version of the Indian of TV Tupi, differentiated from other affiliates; but in 1962 it started to follow the aesthetic standard of São Paulo.

-In 1963 TV Brasília launched a logo under the nomenclature of Channel 6, with the iris of the eye in the shape of 6, it was used in conjunction with that of 1962.
+In 1963, TV Brasília used a logo where Channel 6 had an iris of the eye in the shape of a 6, it was used in conjunction with that of 1962.

-In April 1964, the Indian returned to the main spotlight, but this time with a square and flat face, he remained on the station's facade until 1974.
-The station's vignettes at that time were set in the monuments of Brasília.
+In April 1964, the Indian logo returned, but this time with a square and flat face, he remained on the station's facade until 1974.
+The station's vignettes at that time were set among the monuments of Brasília.

-In 1968, TV Brasília improves its Indian child, who now gains body and voice and interacts in the advertising pieces and vignettes of the broadcaster, representing the federal capital.
+In 1968, TV Brasília improved its Indian child, who now gains a body and voice and interacted in the advertising pieces and vignettes of the broadcaster, representing the federal capital.

-In 1973 One year after the formation of the Tupi Network, its logo became the same as that of the network, consisting of two interwoven lines and three spheres in colors: blue, red and green that remained until 1977.
-In 1975 a similar vignette was launched that of the network.
+In 1973, one year after the formation of the Tupi Network, its logo became the same as that of the network, consisting of two interwoven lines and three spheres—colored blue, red, and green—that remained until 1977.
+In 1975 a similar logo was used, to that of the network.

-In 1977, the broadcaster used a stylized weathervane as a logo, but due to poor public reception, they soon returned with the 1973 logo, only with the bigger waves and the colors reordered to red, green and blue.
-In 1978 TV Brasília used the same stylized T from the network, however, inside a screen.
+In 1977, the broadcaster used a stylized weathervane as a logo, but, due to poor public reception, they soon returned to the 1973 logo, only with bigger waves and the colors reordered to red, green, and blue.
+In 1978, TV Brasília used the same stylized T from the network, however, inside a screen.

-Due to the extinction of the Tupi Television Network, TV Brasília remained without a logo from July 20, 1980, until December 8, 1980.
+Due to the demise of the Tupi Television Network, TV Brasília remained without a logo from July 20, 1980, until December 8, 1980.

-At the end of 1980, the station won a logo made by Cyro Del Nero, representing the number 6 stylized in RGB colors and with its own typography, inspired by Brasilia's different architecture.
+At the end of 1980, the station had a logo, made by Cyro Del Nero, which represented the number 6 stylized in RGB colors and with its own typography, inspired by Brasilia's different architecture.
 In 1985, shortly after the broadcaster joined Rede Manchete, the previous logo gained an alternative version, with rounded ends.
 It was no longer used after the 1989 fire.

-On March 1, 1993, TV Brasília adopted the standard logo of the Diários Associados, which was also used by Rádio Planalto, 105 FM, TV Goiânia and Correio Braziliense at the time.
+On March 1, 1993, TV Brasília adopted the standard logo of the Diários Associados, which was also used by Rádio Planalto, 105 FM, TV Goiânia, and Correio Braziliense at the time.